Fall color is popping in D.C. area and will increase with the cool nights ahead

 Favorite places?

-Last week, a reader wondered about the best places to see fall color.
-There are of course the well-known hot spots like the Blue Ridge Parkway and Skyline Drive in Shenandoah National Park in Virginia (which seems likely to be packed this weekend), but that’s just a small slice of what this region has to offer.
+Last week a reader wondered about the best places to see fall color.
+There are, of course, the well-known spots like the Blue Ridge Parkway and Skyline Drive in Shenandoah National Park in Virginia (which seems likely to be packed this weekend), but that’s just a small slice of what this region has to offer.

 I asked Capital Weather Gang photographer Kevin Ambrose about some of his favorite spots locally and where he might be headed soon.
 Kevin told me he was recently in Capon Springs, about 80 miles as the crow flies to the west of D.C.
 The colors looked fantastic.